azerothcore/mod-global-chat/README.md

 - Latest build status with azerothcore: [![Build Status](https://github.com/azerothcore/mod-global-chat/workflows/core-build/badge.svg?branch=master&event=push)](https://github.com/azerothcore/mod-global-chat)

 # Description
 Global Chat Module is a simple global chat for AzerothCore.
+Current Status is WIP at about 95% complete.
 Based in part of the World Chat Module by [wizzymore](https://github.com/azerothcore/mod-world-chat)
 # Functionality
 * How to chat?